 We know.
 We always know.

 So let’s practice what we know because being kind, showing and sharing love, and taking care of our health will change the world we live in.
-Josh and I spent seven weeks practicing what we know in every waking moment and it brought us more fulfillment, joy, unexpected conversations, adventures and connections than would have otherwise happened.
+Josh and I spent seven weeks living in Bali practicing what we know in every waking moment and it brought us more fulfillment, joy, unexpected conversations, adventures and connections than would have otherwise happened.
 Practicing what we know makes our lives better!

 Try this: Choose three of the things that you know, and start doing them.
 Do them for a week and then share below how things changed.